 The winners of Phase 1 will be recognized but the winners of the overall competition will be determined by Phase 2.
-Phase 1 will end on December 29th at 11:59 PM and Phase 2 will begin.
 Participants do not have to submit to Phase 1 in order to participate in Phase 2.

-Competition Phase 2 Begins: December 30th, 2023, (participants score themselves against the public test scenarios).
+Competition Phase 2 Begins: January 12th, 2024, (participants score themselves against the public test scenarios).
 One submission allowed per day, seven per week.
 A set of Round 2 test scenarios available here.

 The competition phase will consist of two rounds.
 Round 1 will only have one airplane type, while round 2 will have multiple airplane types.
 This means that some agents may not be able to make the complete delivery (there may not be a path in the network), but will have to work with other agents to complete it.